awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

 ## Activate automatic IP detection<a name="ip-auto-detect"></a>

-You can configure AWS IoT Greengrass to enable devices in a Greengrass group to automatically discover the Greengrass core\.
+You can configure AWS IoT Greengrass to enable client devices in a Greengrass group to automatically discover the Greengrass core\.
 When enabled, the core watches for changes to its IP addresses\.
 If an address changes, the core publishes an updated list of addresses\.
-These addresses are made available to devices that are in the same Greengrass group as the core\.
+These addresses are made available to client devices that are in the same Greengrass group as the core\.

 **Note**
-The AWS IoT policy for connected devices must grant the `greengrass:Discover` permission to allow devices to retrieve connectivity information for the core\.
+The AWS IoT policy for client devices must grant the `greengrass:Discover` permission to allow devices to retrieve connectivity information for the core\.
 For more information about the policy statement, see [Discovery authorization](gg-discover-api.md#gg-discover-auth)\.

 To enable this feature from the AWS IoT Greengrass console, choose **Automatic detection** when you deploy your Greengrass group for the first time\.
-You can also enable or disable this feature on the group's **Settings** page under **Core connectivity information**\.
-Automatic IP detection is enabled if **Automatically detect and override connection information** is selected\.
+You can also enable or disable this feature on the group configuration page by choosing the **Lambda functions** tab and selecting the **IP detector**\.
+Automatic IP detection is enabled if **Automatically detect and override MQTT broker endpoints** is selected\.

 To manage automatic discovery with the AWS IoT Greengrass API, you must configure the `IPDetector` system Lambda function\.
 The following procedure shows how to use the [ create\-function\-definition\-version](https://docs.aws.amazon.com/cli/latest/reference/greengrass/create-function-definition-version.html) CLI command to configure automatic discovery of the Greengrass core\.